|

 The best-known forum applications are SMF (open source) and vBulletin (commercial).
 There are many plugins for each, which all dynamic applications need or they cannot function fully in the modern Internet environment.

 Forums are an online conversation tool where all can read others' opinions and post (upload) their own views.
 Each topic is completely separate from other topics, which means a forum is a better-organised affair than a blog.
-The difference between a blog conversation and a forum one is that a blog is a triangular affair, with the author / owner at the top; they control the direction of the conversation, since they own the site and posted the original article.
+The difference between a blog conversation and a forum one is that a blog is a bi-directional affair, with the author / owner at the top; they control the direction of the conversation, since they own the site and posted the original article.
 A forum, in contrast, is a round table affair where individuals may start their own topic or reply on any one of dozens of other topics.
-A forum is can be read, posted to and returned to at intervals; a blog post tends to be done and dusted after a couple of days or so.
+A forum can be read, posted to and returned to at intervals; a blog post tends to be done and dusted after a few days or so.
 Forums have a searchable database of information, often of great value where experts on the subject post to the forum on a regular basis.
+The forum will email you when activity occurs on topics you are watching - and this facility is crucial since a busy lifestyle makes it impossible to cover all your web interests otherwise.

 A forum is installed by FTP and browser command, using a database, normally of the MySQL type, with the usual PHP codebase.
 As with all these applications, there are alternative options using the ASP codebase for those sites using a Windows server.